WiIIiam278/HuskClaims/docs/Config.md

 pets:
   # Whether to enable protecting tamed animals to only be harmed/used by their owner
   enabled: true
+# Settings for moderation tools
+moderation:
+  signs:
+    # Whether to notify users with /signspy on when signs are placed.edited.
+Requires Minecraft 1.19.4+
+    notify_moderators: true
+    # Whether to filter messages
+    filter_messages: false
+    # Whether sign notifications should be limited to just filtered signs
+    only_notify_if_filtered: false
+    # Single character to replace filtered message content with
+    replacement_character: '#'
+    # List of words to filter out of signs
+    filtered_words: []
+  drops:
+    # Whether to lock ground items dropped by players when they die from being picked up by others
+    lock_items: true
+    # Whether to also prevent death drops from being destroyed by lava, fire, cacti, etc.
+    prevent_destruction: false
 # Settings for integration hooks with other plugins
 hooks:
   luck_perms: